Song-of-your-soul/modern-backend-assignment/README.md

 Hello!
-Excited for the upcoming course!
+My name is Kyrylo Zaitsev.
+I am excited for the upcoming course!

 I hope that I designed it not too clunky.